top of page

 The “life-giving spirit” of Messiah is the mystery of a threefold body: The Body of Truth is the realization of oneness, of conscious union with God: The Body of Glory is the generation of a body of light: The Body of Emanation is the appearance of a light-bearer in this world.
 Realized beings of the Bible—tzaddikim and apostles—demonstrate the dimensionality of this threefold body.

 Consider realized beings who, in their complete oneness with the God, consciously disappeared.
 Like Enoch (Genesis 5:24), Moses didn’t die, but according to Jewish legend, consciously dissolved in a kiss from God.
 Neither did Elijah die, but ascended in a whirlwind into heaven (2 Kings 2:11).
 The appearance of two such masters—Elijah and Moses—at the Transfiguration of Yeshua herald something altogether new of his body of light: Yeshua was transfigured before them, and his clothes became dazzling white, such as no one on earth could bleach them.
-And there appeared to them Elijah with Moses, who were talking with Jesus (Mark 9:2-4).
+And there appeared to them Elijah with Moses, who were talking with Yeshua (Mark 9:2-4).

-Lord Yeshua, like great masters before him, had ascended bodily at death, as when Peter saw the linen wrappings lying there [in the empty tomb], and the cloth that had been on Jesus’ head, not lying with the linen wrappings but rolled up in a place by itself (John 20:6-7).
+Lord Yeshua, like great masters before him, had ascended bodily at death, as when Peter saw the linen wrappings lying there [in the empty tomb], and the cloth that had been on Yeshua’s head, not lying with the linen wrappings but rolled up in a place by itself (John 20:6-7).
 But what had never happened before, what was so entirely different about the body of light of Yeshua, was his apparently physical return.
 This is not a metaphor.
 The canonical and gnostic resurrection accounts of what we have heard, what we have seen with our eyes, what we have looked at and touched with our hands, concerning the word of life (1 John 1:1) are unequivocal: the Living Yeshua is literal.

 His gospel is that we remember our body of light and awaken from this dream of our karmic name, form, and personal history.
 By the truth and glory of the Risen Messiah moving through living tzaddikim and apostles, we awaken.
 By the light transmission, we resurrect.